icon-project/icon-project.github.io/docs/transaction_signature.md

 # Serialize transaction data

-When a user sends a transaction, he needs to sign the data with his own private key.
-Before signing the data, it needs to be serialized as bytes for generating a hash.
+Before signing the data, the data needs to be serialized as bytes.
 This section describes how to serialize the transaction data.
-But it doesn't describe how to make the transaction data itself.
-It is described in [JSON-RPC API v3](https://github.com/icon-project/icon-rpc-server/blob/master/docs/icon-json-rpc-v3.md) documents.
+This document does not describe how to make the transaction data itself.
+Transaction message specification is defined in [JSON-RPC API v3](https://github.com/icon-project/icon-rpc-server/blob/master/docs/icon-json-rpc-v3.md).

-## Pre-condition
+## Precondition

 Transaction data is written in JSON with some restrictions.